vuepress/ecosystem/docs/themes/guidelines.md

 - Navbar: An element which is the navbar of the theme.
 This element should have the id `vp-navbar`.
 - Sidebar: An element which is the sidebar of the theme.
 This element should have the id `vp-sidebar`.
 - Outline: An element which holds headings or outline of the main content.
 This element should have the id `vp-outline`.
+- Comment: An element which holds comment service.
+This element should have the id `vp-comment`.

 If a theme has darkmode and lightmode, it must:

-- Attach an id called `vp-light` on html in lightmode.
+- Set `data-theme` to `dark` on html in darkmode.
-- Attach an id called `vp-dark` on html in darkmode.
+- Set `data-theme` to `light` on html in lightmode.

 ## Color Variables